halittiryaki/WP-HTNonce/README.md

 $nonce = new HTNonce::get_nonce('delete-post:16');
 ```

-Create nonce with context name `delete-post:16` if not used, overwrite if context name already in use by another nonce:
+Create nonce with context name `delete-post:16` if not used, otherwise overwrite if context name already in use by another nonce:
 ```php
 <?php
 $nonce = new HTNonce('delete-post:16', HTNonce::OPTION_FORCECREATE);